 - Determining the terms and conditions of the Deposit Agreement under which your deposit with the MPNP-B will be released back to you.
 As a Nominated Applicant – one whose Nomination Application has been accepted – you will be required to submit a good-faith deposit of CAD$100,000.
 Once the investment described in your Deposit Agreement is made, the deposit is refundable to you, without interest.
 Prior to your arriving in Manitoba as a Permanent Resident, if you withdraw your application, your deposit will be refunded to you.
 If you decide not to go ahead with your business venture, or an equivalent one, after having arrived in Manitoba as a Permanent Resident, your good faith deposit may not be returned to you.
 In other words, MPNP-B wants to ensure that your business venture actually goes ahead and your planned investment in Manitoba is actually carried out.
 Your Summary of Business Intent will help establish what spending and other goals you must meet for your deposit to be refunded.

-Guide to Writing a Summary of Business Intent
+Guide to Writing a Summary of Business Intent for the Manitoba PNP

 - First outline your Business Idea or Venture: